Mirasaki/mirasaki-music-bot/README.md

   // Default: 2 minutes
   defaultLeaveOnEndCooldown: 120,

+  // Should the bot leave the voice-channel if there's no other members
+  defaultLeaveOnEmpty: true,

+  // Time amount of seconds to stay in the voice channel
+  // when channel is empty/no other members aside from bot
+  // Only active when leaveOnEmpty is true
+  // Default: 2 minutes
+  defaultLeaveOnEmptyCooldown: 120,

   // When true, will create a thread when the voice session is first initialized
   // and continue to send music/queue events in that thread instead of flooding
   // the channel